This project provides a wealth of gothic horror steampunk, aka "fleshpunk", rules and resources.

-I'll also be taking a new, crowdsoured, approach to Stretch Goals this time around: each time a new Stretch Goal is to be defined, I will offer a few options, and whichever is most popular will win and be the Stretch Goal.
+I'll also be taking a new, crowdsourced, approach to Stretch Goals this time around: each time a new Stretch Goal is to be defined, I will offer a few options, and whichever is most popular will win and be the Stretch Goal.

-Generally speaking, however, here's a hint of what I have in mind:
+Here's a hint of what I have in mind:

 - Nycarrad: A fallen kingdom, brought low by the takeover of machines and automata.
 Part of the Western Realm of Aquilae.

 - The Strifebuilt: Constructs, clockworks, Incarnae, and more Forged created to serve, but ended up ruling, the hollowed-out realm of Nycarrad.

 - Aetheric Nightmares: A bestiary of the Strifebuilt, from drone to city-sized mecha.

 - The Vertabris: The sentient, organic resistance to the Strifebuilt.
 (Think John Connor and his forces, in the future envisioned by the Terminator movies.)